Simplicial Chern-Weil theory for coherent analytic sheaves, part II: Introduction

 \subsection{Purpose and overview}

+The calculations in this paper largely focus on \emph{global}\footnote{That is, vector bundles on the nerve that are given by the pullback of vector bundles on $X$.} vector bundles on the nerve; we delay the study of coherent sheaves and arbitrary vector bundles on the nerve until the last section.
+This is because Green vector bundles on the nerve (resp. simplicial connections generated in degree zero) are really a mild generalisation of pullbacks of global vector bundles (resp.
+Green's {barycentric connections}), and so, by studying the latter, we can mostly understand the former.

+The main contributions of this paper are the following: \begin{enumerate} \item We manually compute explicit representatives in the Čech-de~Rham bicomplex of the first four Atiyah classes (from which we can recover the Chern classes) of an arbitrary holomorphic vector bundle on a complex manifold (\cref{section:manual-construction}). \item We introduce and develop a \emph{simplicial} version of Chern--Weil theory, and show that this can be applied in particular to Green's barycentric connection, placing it in a general formal framework.
+Explicit calculations show that this agrees with the manual computations above (\cref{section:simplicial-construction-for-vector-bundles}). \item This simplicial Chern--Weil theory allows us to construct Čech simplicial Atiyah classes of complexes of coherent analytic sheaves.
+We then show that, in the case of a \emph{compact} complex manifold, we recover exactly Čech representatives of the classical Chern classes (\cref{corollary:main-corollary}). \end{enumerate}

-In \cref{section:preliminaries} we introduce \define{Atiyah classes} and study some of their properties, before recalling the definition of \define{fibre integration} of simplicial differential forms.
+In \cref{section:preliminaries} we recall the definition of \define{Atiyah classes} and study some of their properties, before recalling the definition of \define{fibre integration} of simplicial differential forms.

-The purpose of \cref{section:manual-construction} is simply to detail an inefficient algorithm for lifting exponential Atiyah classes of vector bundles to closed elements in the Čech-de Rham bicomplex.
+The purpose of \cref{section:manual-construction} is simply to detail an inefficient algorithm for lifting exponential Atiyah classes of vector bundles to closed elements in the Čech-de~Rham bicomplex.
 This isn't particularly useful on its own, but will later act as an assurance that the simplicial construction does indeed given the results that we would hope for.
+Indeed, this section demonstrates the need for a more abstract approach.

-As promised in the previous part, we explain, in \cref{section:characteristic-classes-via-admissible-simplicial-connections}, how the admissibility condition of simplicial connections is exactly what we need in order to be able to apply \define{Chern-Weil theory}, and thus get well-defined characteristic classes from our simplicial connections.
-This section is general enough to apply to arbitrary vector bundles on the nerve.
+As promised in the previous part of this diptych, we explain, in \cref{section:characteristic-classes-via-admissible-simplicial-connections}, how the admissibility condition of simplicial connections is exactly what we need in order to be able to apply \define{Chern-Weil theory}, and thus get well-defined characteristic classes from our simplicial connections.

-In \cref{section:simplicial-construction-for-vector-bundles}, we apply the results of the previous section to the specific case of Green's \define{barycentric connection} on global vector bundles, and can thus compare the resulting representatives to those calculated in \cref{section:manual-construction} to see that they do indeed agree.
+Although the preceding section is general enough to apply to arbitrary vector bundles on the nerve, in \cref{section:simplicial-construction-for-vector-bundles}, we apply the results to the specific case of Green's \define{barycentric connection} on global vector bundles.
+This allows us to compare the resulting Čech representatives to those calculated in \cref{section:manual-construction} to see that they do indeed agree.